Glee season 5

 This is the first season not to feature Cory Monteith, who died shortly before production was scheduled to begin.
 The death of Monteith's character, Finn Hudson, was the subject of the third episode, "The Quarterback", which paid tribute to them both.
 The series went on hiatus after the third episode, and resumed airing episodes after the baseball postseason.
-After the death of Monteith, the shows ratings went down severely.
+After the death of Monteith, the shows ratings went down severely, falling below 4.6 million viewers for the first time, with the final 12 episodes watched by fewer than 3 million viewers per week, falling to fewer than 1.9 million for the final episode.
+This was attributed to a sharp decline in quality as the writers had to replace much of the season's planned storylines.

+The series abandoned the current glee club members at WMHS for the final seven episodes of the season (with Tobin being the only one with significant plotlines for the following season), with plots focusing only on the cast members from the first three seasons of the series.

 The season was nominated for one Emmy Award for Outstanding Directing for a Comedy Series.